DaleMargel/SParser/Readme.md

 	// read one or more digits
 	const digits=rule`{<0..9>}`;

-	// read digits with optiona fraction, parse as float and push it to a stack const number=rule`['-']${digits}['.'${digits}]`.ons(s => stak.push(parseFloat(s)) );
+	// read and parse float then push it to a stack const number=rule`['-']${digits}['.'${digits}]`.ons(s => stak.push(parseFloat(s)) );
 ```
 The `ons()` method will provide the string that was parsed and let you run some code with it.
 If you do not need the string, then you can call `on()` which does not pass anything.
 This saves your code the overhead of having to extract the string prior to calling your handlers.